Goldman Sachs CEO Holds Small Bitcoin Position but Backs Crypto’s Growing Role

 Solomon also spoke about regulation.
 He said the crypto industry needs clear and structured rules.
 In his view, markets cannot function properly without a stable, rules based framework.
 He added that companies should support workable regulation instead of trying to avoid it.
 His comments were in line with recent statements from US financial officials.

-Regulation Slowed Goldman’s Crypto Push, Solomon Says
+Regulation Slowed Goldman’s Crypto Push, Goldman Sachs CEO Says

 While some big banks moved faster into crypto, Goldman Sachs chose a slower path.
 According to CEO David Solomon, the main reason was regulation, not lack of interest.